Sodium aluminosilicate: Amorphous sodium aluminosilicate

+As a problem in industrial processes

+The formation of sodium aluminosilicate makes the Bayer process uneconomical for bauxites high in silica.

 Minerals sometimes called sodium aluminosilicate

-Naturally occurring minerals that are sometimes given the chemical name, sodium aluminosilicate include albite (NaAlSi3O8, an end-member of the plagioclase series) and jadeite (NaAlSi2O6).
+Naturally occurring minerals that are sometimes given the chemical name sodium aluminosilicate include albite (NaAlSi3O8, an end-member of the plagioclase series) and jadeite (NaAlSi2O6).

 Synthetic zeolites sometimes called sodium aluminosilicate

 Synthetic zeolites have complex structures and examples (with structural formulae) are: